cyruscsc/ai-notes/Large Language Models/Pre-Training/Pre-Training.md

 ## Characteristics

 - The model engages in autoregressive prediction of subsequent tokens within sequences
-- The model gains a general understanding of language [[syntax]] and world knowledge
+- The model gains a general understanding of language [[Syntax]] and world knowledge

 ## Objectives